voodoo12345/credits-docs/source/getting_started.rst

 Once you have registered with public API (or received API keys from us for GCloud) you will need to create your first blockchain network and start developing with it.
-You will bedeveloping in Python using publicly accessible ``credits.common`` library.
+You will be developing in Python using publicly accessible ``credits.common`` library.

 The public PaaS API is available at `public.credits.works <https://public.credits.works/api/v1/status>`_.